Alzheimer Scotland Student Research Programme

 What makes this Programme different?

-- Opportunities to develop research communication skills through communicating progress of research through meetings with Alzheimer Scotland stakeholders such as Scottish Dementia Working Group (SDWG) and National Dementia Carers Action Network (NDCAN) and Alzheimer Scotland staff
+• Developing research communication skills through meetings with Alzheimer Scotland stakeholders such as Scottish Dementia Working Group (SDWG) and National Dementia Carers Action Network (NDCAN) and Alzheimer Scotland staff

 Who can apply to this programme?